 - to inquire into whether a member is incapacitated;

-- to negotiate and implement informal resolutions, including acknowledgements and undertakings and specified continuing education and remediation programs;
+- to negotiate and implement informal resolutions, including acknowledgments and undertakings and specified continuing education and remediation programs;

 - to hold a hearing of allegations of a member’s professional misconduct or incompetence or of allegations that a member is incapacitated;

-- to monitor a member’s practice in accordance with an order issued by a committee of the CMRTO or an undertaking or agreement with the CMRTO;
+- to monitor a member’s practice in accordance with an order issued by a committee of the College or an undertaking or agreement with the College;

-- to carry out the quality assurance program of the CMRTO, including an assessment of the records and practice of its members;
+- to carry out the quality assurance program of the College, including an assessment of the records and practice of its members;

-- to administer the program established by the CMRTO to provide funding for therapy and counselling for persons who, while patients, were sexually abused by members of the CMRTO;
+- to administer the program established by the College to provide funding for therapy and counselling for eligible persons;

-- to investigate reports filed about members of the CMRTO under the RHPA Procedural Code;
+- to investigate reports filed about members of the College under the Code;

 - to assess whether a former member’s certificate of registration should be reinstated;

-- to investigate whether an individual is practising the profession, using protected titles or holding himself/herself out as qualified to practise the profession, without legal authority;
+- to investigate whether an individual is practising the profession, using protected titles or holding themselves out as qualified to practise the profession, without legal authority;

 - to carry out reviews and audits of its practices and processes;

-- to maintain records for the proper functioning of the CMRTO and to communicate with persons;
+- to maintain records for the proper functioning to the CMRTO and to communicate with persons;

-- to maintain records to ensure accurate remuneration and payment of expenses, and all documentation required by law and by the various levels of government in accordance with sound accounting practices;
+- to maintain records to ensure accurate remuneration and payment of expenses, and all documentation require by law and by the various levels of government in accordance with generally accepted accounting principles; and

 - to administer or enforce the Legislation.